napstercake/workshop/README.md

 This app save your list of friends with the option to add them into a new list, the favorite friend's list.
 The intention here is create more functionalities to have a better app and maybe the idea can change in the proccess of developing.
 Feel free to fork this project and add features.

+## Pre Requisites

+You need to install [node](https://nodejs.org/en/download/) and use your favorite IDE to edit the code.

 ## Available Scripts

 In the project directory, you can run: